Finitary Simulation of Infinitary $\beta$-Reduction via Taylor Expansion, and Applications: Head reduction and normalisation properties

 \begin{proof} By nested induction and coinduction on the structure of $M$: \begin{itemize} \item If $M\bisim \bot$, then $\Tay(N)=\Tay(M)=0$, hence $N\bisim\bot$ by \cref{norm:rem:zero}. \item Likewise, if $M\bisim x$, then $\Tay(N)=\Tay(M)=\{x\}$ so $x \apptay N$, and thus $N\bisim x$. \item If $M\bisim \lambda x.M'$, then $\Tay(N)=\Tay(M)=\lambda x.\Tay(M')$.
 By assumption, $M'\nbisim \bot$ so, by \cref{norm:rem:zero}, there exists $s \in \Tay(M')$ and then $\lambda x.s \apptay N$.
 Thus, $\exists N'\in\lbinf{001},\ N\bisim \lambda x.N'$.
 Furthermore, we must have $\Tay(M')=\Tay(N')$ so, by induction hypothesis, $M'\bisim N'$ and finally $M \bisim N$. \item If $M\bisim (M')M''$, then $\Tay(N)=\Tay(M)=\rapp{\Tay(M')}\Tay(M'')^!$.
 By assumption, $M' \nbisim \bot$ so, by \cref{norm:rem:zero}, there exist $s \in \Tay(M')$ and $\ms t \in \Tay(M'')^!$, and then $\rapp{s}\ms{t} \apptay N$.
 Thus, there exist $N',N''\in\lbinf{001}$ such that $N\bisim (N')N''$.
 The fact that $\Tay(M)\not=0$ together with the injectivity of $(s,\ms{t})\mapsto \rapp{s}{\ms{t}}$ ensure that $\Tay(M')=\Tay(N')$ and $\Tay(M'')^! = \Tay(N'')^!$, hence $\Tay(M'') = \Tay(N'')$.
 We deduce $M'\bisim N'$ by induction and proceed coinductively to prove $M''\bisim N''$. \qedhere \end{itemize} \end{proof}

 \begin{rem} The previous lemma does establish the injectivity of $\Tay(-)$ when restricted to $\linf{001}$. \end{rem}

 Now we have all the necessary material available, we can state the Commutation theorem, as well as some corollaries.
-Contrary to its original formulation in \autocite{EhrhardRegnier06}, no specific definition of $\Tay(\BT{M})$ is needed, thanks to the extension of the Taylor expansion to infinitary terms.
+Contrary to its original formulation \autocite[see][p.~193]{EhrhardRegnier06}, no specific definition of $\Tay(\BT{M})$ is needed here thanks to the extension of the Taylor expansion to infinitary λ$\bot$-terms.

-\begin{thm}[Commutation theorem] For all term $M\in\linf{001}$, $\nft{r}{\Tay(M)} = \Tay(\BT{M})$. \end{thm}
+\begin{thm}[Commutation theorem] For all term $M\in\lbinf{001}$, $\nft{r}{\Tay(M)} = \Tay(\BT{M})$. \end{thm}